 The microscope is a tool to see the tiny world, but we need to prepare the “object”, mounted on the slide for a microscope to see.

-In this article, we discuss several type of microscope slides and different type of mounting techniques.
+In this article, we discuss several types of microscope slides and different types of mounting techniques.

 Type of slide

 Common flat glass slides